yassinevic/ipad_wall_dashboard/README.md

 ## 🚀 Installation

 ### 1. Copy files to your iPad
-Place the files in a directory such as:
+Place the files in :
 ```
-/var/mobile/setup/
+/var/root
 ```
 Make sure you have:
 - `install.sh`